mallory-jpg/capstone1/README.md

     sdk install sbt
     sbt compile
   ```

 * Then finally run `sbt compile` on the command line from my project directory.

-### Common Tweet Streaming Issues:
+### Common Tweet Streaming Issues

 * Make sure any json file that is being used to store tweets is opened with the 'a' designator for 'append' or else each tweet will overwrite the last
 * If sbt won't compile, ensure that your .sbt file dependencies are the correct versions
 * Make sure your application directory mirrors what is found in the [Spark documentation](http://spark.apache.org/docs/1.2.0/quick-start.html#self-contained-applications) so it can compile properly.

 ## Getting TikToks

 This project uses Avilash Kumar's [TikTokAPI](https://github.com/avilash/TikTokAPI-Python).
 Refer to their GitHub for further information.

-### Common TikTok Streaming Issues:
+### Common TikTok Streaming Issues

 * Make sure you use only one installer (pip or conda or whatever) otherwise dependencies may be broken

 ## API

 ### Development

 **Technology**

 * GraphQL: more efficient than REST due to compound requests pulling data in one lump sum
 **Security**
-* Rate-limiting factor
+* Rate-limiting factors
 * Firewall
 * TLS encryption

 **Performance**

 * Caching

 ### Testing

 * Testing in isolation for funtionality, reliability, latency, performance, security, etc.
 * Testing with JSON payloads over HTTP, HTTPS, JMS, & MQ
 * Unit testing: individual operations of API in logical unit divisions to ID imperfections in early stages